sville/node_react_mongodb_tutorial/README.md

 6. Setting up a form to submit the tweet data.

-6. Finally, a demo of the finished project by running the backend and the frontend servers to send tweets.
+7. Finally, a demo of the finished project by running the backend and the frontend servers to send tweets.

+use users
+db.getCollectionNames()
+or
+show collections
+or
+show tables

+show collections
+tweets
+users
+users> db.tweets.find()